Satellites and Startups: How we went to space and why you should too

 Join Spire’s Nick Allain for a first-hand look at how Silicon Valley’s space race is heating up and how satellites, the size of a large coffee, are changing the way we listen to signals from Earth.
 Nick will speak about what it’s like to join a space startup like Spire, the process of building a cubesats, and how you can get involved – and, maybe even get hired.

 Nick, from Charlton, MA, is an alumnus of Becker College.
 He graduated in 2009 with a bachelor of arts in interactive media.
-He has spent time the game industry and higher education.
+He has spent time working in the game industry and higher education.
 He now lives and works in the Bay Area.

 Location: Becker College, Weller Academic Center, Room 210, 61 Sever St., Worcester